atomicgambit/blog/src/content/blog/internal-goals.md

 A true internalist like Ciri is invincible.
 Everything she wants is within her control.
-All the good things in life, she gets it from herself.
+All the good things in life, she gets it from _herself_.

-An externalist believes the good things reside in the world he lives in.
+An externalist believes the good things reside _in the world_ he lives in.
 Everything he wants is outside of his control.

-The main difference is that the internalist focuses on the journey, whereas the externalist focuses on the destination.
+Another way to think about it is that the internalist focuses on the journey, whereas the externalist focuses on the destination.

 Most of our life is the journey.
 That feeling people get after achieving their destination is short-lived.
 It’s a much better strategy to make the journey enjoyable.

-So here’s my advice.
 Don’t make it your goal to change the world.
 Make it your goal to **do your best** to bring about certain changes.
 Even if you fail to change the world, you can rest easy knowing that you gave it your all.